-Material issue Descriptor Linked UN SDG Material issue Descriptor Linked Transition to net zero carbon Mitigating carbon emissions through building design and construction processes, operational efficiency measures, procuring renewable energy through on- and off-site generation and offsetting residual emissions.
-Purposeful construction and placemaking Preserving heritage, where appropriate, and using the unique qualities of the local area to create high quality developments and public spaces that demonstrably benefit the local area and local people.
-Climate resilience, adaptation and risk mitigation daptation and as mitigating any risks posed to Sustainable transport and connectivity Promoting sustainable forms of transport and reducing the need to travel.
-3: economy.
+Material issue Descriptor Linked UN SDG Transition to net zero carbon Mitigating carbon emissions through building design and construction processes, operational efficiency measures, procuring renewable energy through on- and off-site generation and offsetting residual emissions.
+Climate resilience, adaptation and risk mitigation Safeguarding against the physical risks to buildings posed by climate change, including flooding, overheating, subsidence and weather damage, as well as mitigating any risks posed to the investment portfolio due to the transition to a low carbon economy.
 At the development stage, involves passive and active design strategies to develop resilient buildings.
-Health, safety Creating a safe, healthy and productive environment for all building users through the design and development of new buildings, upgrades to existing buildings 8 Safeguarding natural resource Managing energy and water use in developments and standing assets to minimise costs and pressure on resource availability.
-7 remember C de der backer C de der backer C de der backer de der backer de der backer de de der backer de d and wellbeing and conscientious management of construction projects and operational assets.
-Promoting diversity and inclusivity 5 Biodiversity and green infrastructure Minimising any negative impacts of development sites and operational assets on biodiversity, implementing measures to enhance biodiversity across the portfolio and installing green infrastructure wherever suitable.
-3 mm mmm Diversity and inclusivity throughout our own operations and via relevant touchpoints throughout our portfolio, including in relation to local communities and providing facilities and services in a way that caters to the needs of a diverse population.
+Safeguarding natural resource Managing energy and water use in developments and standing assets to minimise costs and pressure on resource availability.
+7 mmmun South Landon South L Biodiversity and green infrastructure Minimising any negative impacts of development sites and operational assets on biodiversity, implementing measures to enhance biodiversity across the portfolio and installing green infrastructure wherever suitable.
 Progress to a circular economy Developing principles and processes for procurement; design; construction and asset management to maximise the value and longevity of materials and resources and minimise the production of waste.
-12 stores at waters at waters Building certifications Use of building standards and ratings such as BREEAM, NABERS and the WELL Building Standard to promote the robust implementation of sustainable design and operational practices.
-113 nked UN SDG